-Policy 3: Design and Development Principles
+Policy 2: Design and Development Principles

-Proposals for development will be supported, provided their scale, density, massing, height, landscape design, layout and materials, including alterations to existing buildings, reflect and enhance the architectural and historic character and scale of the buildings and landscape of Bentley Parish.
+Proposals for development including alterations to existing buildings will be supported, provided their scale, density, massing, height, design, layout and materials reflect the architectural and historic character and scale of the buildings and landscape features of Bentley Parish.

-Development proposals which are located within or form part of the setting of the Bentley Conservation Area, or which may have an impact on the viewpoints as shown on the Policies Map, must demonstrate they have had regard to the design guidance of the Bentley Conservation Area Appraisal.
+Development proposals which are located within or form part of the setting of the Bentley Conservation Area, or views therein, must demonstrate they have had regard to the design guidance of the Bentley Conservation Area Appraisal.

 Development proposals must safeguard the character, use and amenity of existing footpaths, bridleways and cycle routes.

-- 4.19 This policy accords with the NPPF (Para's 58 and 126) and policies CP29 and CP30 of the EHDC Core Strategy, in requiring the design of development proposals to reflect the local character of Bentley and especially of the significance of its designated heritage assets, i.e. the Conservation Area and listed buildings. - 4.20 EHDC have recently prepared a Conservation Area Appraisal and Management Plan for Bentley.
-This new document is an update to the older Appraisal and includes the new extension to the Bentley Conservation Area which was approved in 20xx.
-The appraisal and the Management Plan inform decisions on future development proposals within the Area or that may affect its setting. - 4.21 More specifically, the policy requires proposals to take into account the key views that are broadly defined on the policies map.
-Proposals that are located in the vicinity of these key views should demonstrate they will not lead to a significant obstruction of the view, either alone or in combination with other proposals.
+- 4.15 This policy accords with the NPPF (Para's 58 and 126) and policies CP29 and CP30 of the EHDC Joint Core Strategy, in requiring the design of development proposals to reflect the local character of Bentley and especially of the significance of its designated heritage assets, i.e. the Conservation Area and listed buildings. - 4.16 EHDC has recently prepared a Conservation Area Appraisal and Management Plan for Bentley.
+This new document is an update to the older Appraisal and includes the new extension to the Bentley Conservation Area which was approved in 2012.
+The appraisal and the Management Plan inform decisions on future development proposals within the Area or that may affect its setting.

-Policy 4: Recreation Ground
+Policy 3: Recreation Ground